srysis/react_express_sql_project/README.md

 # Forum

-This a full-stack 'Forum' web-application, that allows users to discuss different topics and share images.
+This a full-stack 'Forum' web-application, where users could discuss different topics and share images.

 ## Features